-Customers are hungry – our 2021 Salesforce Talent Ecosystem Report found that talent Salesforce demand has skyrocketed by over 300%.
+Customers are hungry – our 2022 Salesforce Talent Ecosystem Report found that global Salesforce talent demand increased by 19%.
 Anecdotally, this is also evident amongst our own customer base and the 10K Expert Community, too.

 There’s never been a better time to bet on yourself and leave your full-time professional services job

 According to Harvard Business Review, an increasingly large majority of independent workers say that independent work is less risky and more secure than traditional employment.
 Here are a few remarkable stats from their 2021 study:

 - 68% of independent workers responded to the statement “I feel more secure working independently” in the affirmative — up from 32% in 2011 and 53% in 2019.

 - 7 in 10 independents and 3 in 10 traditional employees say independent work is more secure than traditional employment.

 - 31% of employees who left their job in the past six months did so to start a new business.